DETAILED ACTION

 However, chord length depends on the size of the blade and LJM teaches propellers for use in water treatment (title) and LJM teaches the propeller has concave and convex sides (photo on cover page) and therefore has a chord length.
 LJM further teaches the chord length may be 460 mm (page 9, table, col. G).

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Weetman II wherein the chord is sized to be within a range of 380-475 millimeters in each imaginary intermediate geometrical plane along a continuous range of at least 70% of the entirety of the radial distance, the continuous range excluding at least the imaginary inner geometrical plane and the imaginary outer geometrical plane (Weetman II, such as every plane between and parallel to the imaginary inner and outer geometrical planes or any parallel plane lying on an interval covering 70% of the radial distance).
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Weetman II wherein the chord is sized to have a length in a range of 380-475 millimeters in each imaginary intermediate geometrical plane along a continuous range of at least 70% of the entirety of the radial distance, the continuous range excluding at least the imaginary inner geometrical plane and the imaginary outer geometrical plane (Weetman II, such as every plane between and parallel to the imaginary inner and outer geometrical planes or any parallel plane lying on an interval covering 70% of the radial distance).

 The person of ordinary skill would have found it obvious to use a known dimension of a liquid-mixing propeller in order to achieve the predictable result of adequately mixing a liquid and/or to scale the relative dimensions of the propeller up or down with the expectation of achieving the same performance for use in different sized tanks.
 See In Gardner v.
 TEC Syst., Inc., supra.